 If everything is ironed and prepared for you a week in advance, then your page will be boring and will exude isolationism, as if you really care what is happening outside your world.

 Oratory skills, holding attention through copy.
 If the landing page has a good story that just “flows” if the person reads all the time and keeps the attention with undiminished intensity, it means that it is good storytelling.
 Good copywriters know the so-called narratives – “patterns” in which stories fit to hold attention.
-Playwrights have this in their little finger.
+Playwrights have this in their little fingers.